Table of Contents

 Cressa cretica is a halophytic dwarf shrub found in sandy and saline soil.
 It is a small plant with woody base and many stems.
-The leaves of plant are small and condensed.
+The leaves of the plant are small and condensed.
 The flowers are very small and white in colour.
 This plant is distributed throughout the arid tropical regions of the world.
 Cressa cretica is a medicinal plant and used in many countries for therapeutic purpose.

 In some parts of India, Cressa cretica is known as Rudravanti and traditionally roots and leaves are used as aphrodisiac, tonic, expectorant and antibilious agent.
 In Ayurveda, Rudravanti is believed to exude moisture, since the ground in its neighbourhood is always moist.